 If You Live Outside Japan

-Outside Japan, Daruma disposal can be confusing because the traditional return route may not exist.
+Outside Japan, Daruma disposal can be confusing because the traditional route may not exist.
+Do not force a fake ceremony.
+Use the best real option available.

 Use this order:

-- Check whether any local Japanese cultural center, temple, shrine, or community event accepts Daruma.
+- Check whether a local Japanese community event, temple, shrine, or cultural organization accepts Daruma.

 - If none of those are realistic, close the cycle at home and follow local waste rules.